 - It might seem that most everyone reads e-books on their tablet these days, but surprisingly, sales of digital books are down.
-Recent statistics from December of 2018 show that e-books brought in $771 million in the US market between January and September 2018.
+Recent statistics show that e-books brought in $771 million in the US market between January and September 2018.
 Compare that to $800 million in 2017.

 - For early 2019, e-book sales continued to decline, going down nearly 5% in revenue, having brought in only $244 million in sales in the first three months of the year.
 This was $10 million less than in the same quarter of 2018.

-- According to the Statshot report published in August of 2019, hard copy book sales for that month made up about 80% of all total book sales.
+- Hard copy book sales for the month of August (2019) made up about 80% of all total book sales.
 This includes paperback, hardback, and children’s books.

 - For the first half of 2019, individual unit book sales were down from 2018, when a total of about 675 million print books were sold in the US.